qbead/qbeadWebsite/content/book/basics.md

 }
 ```
 In this code, every loop increases the value of `which_LED` by 1.
-This value is then used in `SpinWheel.setLargeLED()` to indicate the LED to light up.
+This value is then used in `SpinWheel.setLargeLED()` to indicate which LED to light up.
 This concept is further illustrated below.
 As each `loop()` block is run, the value stored in memory for `which_LED` is changed.
-Because the `loop` block runs many times a second, we have added the line `delay(500)` to pause the code for 500 milliseconds (0.5 seconds) before the loop is finished.
+Because the `loop` block runs many times a second, we have added the line `delay(500)` to pause the code for 500 milliseconds (0.5 seconds) before finishing the loop.
 Without the delay, the lights would change too quickly for us to see the change.

 <video src="/images/bookpics/brightness_loop.mp4" muted autoplay playsinline loop></video>